-No comments were received identifying impacts to the implementation of any local government's short term work program.
+No comments were received during the review concerning impacts to the implementation of any local government's short term work program.

 Will the proposed project generate population and/or employment increases in the Region?
 If yes, what would be the major infrastructure and facilities improvements needed to support the increase?